rikosintie/Discovery/docs/appendix-discovery-automation.md

 ## Daily automation

-A daily schedule is used here since the Discovery scripts are lightweight — a handful of SSH pulls against a small switch count, plus one SNMP walk against the firewall — and daily granularity on the MAC table / port maps is more useful for catching device moves close to when they happen.
+A daily schedule is used here since the Discovery scripts are lightweight — a SSH pulls against switches, plus one SNMP walk against the firewall — and daily granularity on the MAC table / port maps is more useful for catching device moves close to when they happen.